 If the clinician's office has been unsuccessful in contacting the patient with an available surgery date, they should wait for one year before closing a waitlist entry with a reason of Procedure No Longer Required.
-At this point it would be likely the patient had the procedure completed elsewhere or no longer requires surgery.
+At this point it would be likely the patient had the procedure completed elsewhere or no longer requires the procedure for some other reason.